-They started looking for venues and were ecstatic when the Australian public voted ‘yes’ confirming that they were able to get married in their beloved country.
-Five days before their five year anniversary, their wedding took place at Seclusions in the Blue Mountains – an Instagram-worthy venue that had a ceremony space overlooking the mountain range.
-With a drinks caravan on site as well as a pavilion for dinner and a barn for dancing and plenty of decorations and props from previous weddings, it was perfect for the lawyer and the accountant who had no skills for any DIY projects.
+They started looking for venues and were ecstatic when the Australian public voted ‘yes’.
+Confirming that they could get married in their beloved country.
+Five days before their fifth anniversary, their wedding took place at Seclusions in the Blue Mountains.
+An Instagram-worthy venue that had a ceremony space overlooking the mountain range.
+With a drinks caravan on-site, a pavilion for dinner, a barn for dancing, and plenty of decorations and props from previous weddings.
+It was perfect for the lawyer and the accountant.
+They had no skills for any DIY projects.

-They agreed not to see each other’s dresses until the planned ‘first look’ on their wedding day, which meant shopping separately with their bridesmaids for the perfect dress.
-Call it fate, but they independently ended up with luxe gowns designed by Sydney designer, Karen Willis Holmes.
-Fortunately, the bridesmaids were in on the secret and ensured that both brides would not be in the exact same dress.
-However, Kirsten and Cherie did decide that it would be sweet to have the exact same wedding band as a symbol of their love and union.
+They agreed not to see each other’s dresses until the planned ‘first look’ on their wedding day.
+This meant shopping separately with their bridesmaids for the perfect dress.
+Call it fate, but they independently ended up with luxe gowns designed by Sydney designer Karen Willis Holmes.
+Fortunately, the bridesmaids were in on the secret and ensured that both brides would not be in the same dress.
+However, Kirsten and Cherie decided that it would be sweet to have the same wedding band as a symbol of their love and union.

 Kirsten and Cherie wanted their wedding to be light-hearted and fun with lots of laughter with their friends and family.
-It ended up being bigger than they thought as many guests traveled long distances from the UK, Hong Kong, Denmark, New Zealand, Dubai, New York, Texas as well as all over Australia to be with them on their special day.
-Despite having over 130 in attendance, it still felt like the intimate, fun and the special day they had always wanted.
+It ended up being more significant than they thought.
+As many guests traveled long distances from the UK, Hong Kong, Denmark, New Zealand, Dubai, New York, Texas, and all over Australia to be with them on their special day.
+Despite having over 130 in attendance, it still felt like the intimate, fun, and special day they had always wanted.

-Their celebrant, Cara, was greeted as a dear family friend as she had married Kirsten’s sister and her husband 18 months earlier.
-The ceremony was filled with lots of laughs and a reading from Justice Kennedy’s majority opinion in Hodges v Obergefell – the landmark civil rights case where the US Supreme Court ruled that the fundamental right to marry should apply to same-sex couples.
+Their celebrant, Cara, was greeted as a dear family friend as she had married Kirsten’s sister and her husband eighteen months earlier.
+The ceremony was filled with lots of laughs and a reading from Justice Kennedy’s majority opinion in Hodges v Obergefell.
+The landmark civil rights case, where the US Supreme Court ruled that the fundamental right to marry should apply to same-sex couples.

-They had a magician during cocktail hour to keep the guests entertained, and their MC started the speeches with a poem written to the theme of Fresh Prince of Bel Air.
-All speeches were filled with laughter and heartfelt moments including Cherie singing and rapping a three-song medley with personalized lyrics about the couple.
+They had a magician during cocktail hour to keep the guests entertained.
+Their MC started the speeches with a poem written to the theme of Fresh Prince of Bel-Air.
+All speeches were filled with laughter and heartfelt moments.
+Including Cherie singing, and rapping a three-song medley with personalized lyrics about the couple.